What is the IFS Function?

 = IFS(logical_test1, Value1 [logical_test2, Value2] …, [logical_test127, Value127])

 - Logical_test1 – First logical test.
-It is a required argument and is the condition that is used by Excel to evaluate whether it is TRUE or FALSE.
+This is a required argument and is the condition that is used by Excel to evaluate whether it is TRUE or FALSE.

 - Value1 – Result when logical_test1 is true.
-If required, we can keep it empty.
+If required, you can keep it empty.

-The rest of the logical_test and Value arguments are optional; the function allows the user to put 127 logical_test arguments using the IFS function.
+The rest of the logical_test and Value arguments are optional.
+The function allows the user to put in up to 127 logical_test arguments using the IFS function.

 How to use the IFS Function in Excel?

 It is a built-in function which can be used as a worksheet function in Excel.
-Let’s take an example:
+Let’s take a look at an example:

 The formula used is: